Mali entry requirements for Singapore passport holders

 Proof of accommodation

 Carry a hotel reservation or a letter of invitation from your host in Mali.
-Officers may ask for it during the visa application or at the border.Recommended
+Immigration may ask where you are staying during the entry interview.
+A printed booking confirmation works best.Recommended

 Proof of funds